migueltrujillo07/RaspberryForBeginners/README.md

 # RaspberryForBeginners
-Repository to explain how to start in Raspberry Pi if you don't have experience
+Repository to explain how to start in Raspberry Pi if you don't have any experience